chemfiles/chemfiles/README.md

     - [Julia](http://chemfiles.github.io/Chemfiles.jl/)
     - [Rust](http://chemfiles.github.io/chemfiles.rs/)

-## Features
+### Chemfiles Features

-- Read both text (XYZ, PDB, ...) and binary (NetCDF, TNG, ...) file formats;
+- Reads both text (XYZ, PDB, ...) and binary (NetCDF, TNG, ...) file formats;
-- Filter atoms with a rich selection language;
+- Filters atoms with a rich selection language;
-- Support a varying number of atoms in trajectories;
+- Supports different numbers of atoms in trajectories;
-- Set custom `UnitCell` or `Topology` when reading/writing;
+- Sets custom `UnitCell` or `Topology` when reading/writing;
-- Easy to use programming interface in Python, C++, C, Fortran 95, Julia and Rust;
+- Easy-to-use programming interface in Python, C++, C, Fortran 95, Julia and Rust;
-- Cross-platform, usable from Linux, OS X and Windows.
+- Cross-platform and usable from Linux, OS X and Windows;
-- Open-source and freely available (3-clauses BSD license);
+- Open source and freely available (3-clauses BSD license);

-### Is chemfiles for you?

-You should give a try to chemfiles if one of theses sentence is true for you:

-- you do no want to spend time writing and debugging a file parser;
-- you use binary formats, because they are faster and take less disk space;
-- you write analysis algorithm, and want to read more than one trajectory format;
-- you write a simulation software, and want to be able to use more than one format for input or output.

-If you find other uses for chemfiles, let us know!
-The main author is using it both for analysis algorithm in [cfiles](https://github.com/chemfiles/cfiles), and for input/output capacities in two molecular simulation engines.

-## File formats
+### Supported File Formats

 Chemfiles can read and write files in the following formats:
 - XYZ;
 - PDB;
-- Amber NetCDF.
+- Amber NetCDF

-Chemfiles can also read (it can not write yet) files in the following formats:
+Chemfiles can also read (but not yet write) files in the following formats:
 - TNG;
 - LAMMPS data files;
 - LAMMPS trajectory;